Margaret of York

-Margaret of York (3 May 1446 – 23 November 1503), also known as Margaret of Burgundy, was Duchess of Burgundy from 1468 to 1477 as the third wife of Charles the Bold, and after his death (1477) acted as a protector of the Burgundian State.
-She was a daughter of Richard, 3rd Duke of York, and of Cecily Neville, and the sister of two kings of England, Edward IV and Richard III.
+Margaret of York (3 May 1446 – 23 November 1503), also known as Margaret of Burgundy, was Duchess of Burgundy from 1468 to 1477 as the third wife of Charles the Bold, and after his death acted as a protector of the Burgundian State.
+She was a daughter of Richard of York, 3rd Duke of York, and of Cecily Neville, and the sister of two kings of England, Edward IV and Richard III.
 Born at Fotheringhay Castle, Northamptonshire, in the Kingdom of England, she died at Mechelen in the Low Countries.

 Early life

 Young Margaret of York in a drawing by Jacques de Boucq (1520-1573) taken from a contemporary portrait.

 Isabella of Portugal, Duchess of Burgundy, the mother of Charles the Bold, was, through her blood ties and her perception of Burgundian interests, pro-English.
 As a granddaughter of John of Gaunt, she was consequently sympathetic to the House of Lancaster.
 She believed that Burgundian trade, from which the Burgundian State drew its vast wealth, depended upon friendly relations with England.
 For this reason she was prepared to favour any English faction which was willing to favour Burgundy.
 By 1454, she favoured the House of York, headed by Margaret's father, Richard, 3rd Duke of York.
 Although the King of England, Henry VI, was the head of the House of Lancaster, his wife, Margaret of Anjou, was a niece of Burgundy's bitter enemy, Charles VII of France, and was herself an enemy of the Burgundians.
 The Duke of York, by contrast, shared Burgundy's enmity towards the French, and preferred the Burgundians.

 Because of this, when the Duke of York came to power in 1453–1454, during Henry VI's first period of insanity, negotiations were made between himself and Isabella for a marriage between Charles the Bold, then Count of Charolais, and one of York's unmarried daughters, of whom the 8-year-old Margaret was the youngest.
 The negotiations petered out, however, due to power struggles in England, and the preference of Charles's father, Philip the Good, for a French alliance.
 Philip had Charles betrothed to Isabella of Bourbon, the daughter of Charles I, Duke of Bourbon, and Agnes of Burgundy, in late March 1454, and the pair were married on 31 October 1454.